raleel/Mythras-Imperative/Mythras-Imperative.md

 _**Touch**_

 Bladesharp is cast on edged and piercing melee weapons.
 It increases the damage of a weapon by one dice step and incidentally leaves the edge honed after the spell concludes.
 This spell is often used on tools such as logging axes, ploughsploughs, and razors.
 Thus, casting this spell on a dagger increases it to 1d6+1 damage, whereas the same spell on a great axe would increase it to 2d8+2 damage.
-(1d4/→1d6→/1d8→/1d10→/2d6→/2d8→/2d10).
+(1d4→1d6→1d8→1d10→2d6→2d8→2d10).

 ### Bludgeon

 Touch

 Bludgeon is similar tolike Bladesharp but used on weapons and tools that deal blunt-force trauma rather than cutting or piercing damage.
-It is normally used to aid with threshing grain, fulling wool, or similar heavy dutyheavy-duty work.
+It is normally used to aid with threshing grain, fulling wool, or similar heavy-duty work.

 ### Breath

 Touch

-Breath permits the recipient to hold their breath for an extended period, so that they can temporarily venture into harmful environments, such as underwater; or atmospheres tainted by rock dust, gases, smokesmoke, or poisons.
-The spell lasts for a maximum of half the caster's POW in minutes, during which time the recipient cannot speakspeak, or the breath is lostlost, and they immediately begin to asphyxiate (or become poisoned).
+Breath permits the recipient to hold their breath for an extended period, so that they can temporarily venture into harmful environments, such as underwater; or atmospheres tainted by rock dust, gases, smoke, or poisons.
+The spell lasts for a maximum of half the caster's POW in minutes, during which time the recipient cannot speak, or the breath is lost, and they immediately begin to asphyxiate (or become poisoned).

 ### Calm

 Ranged, Resist (Willpower)

 Calm attempts to dampen down the passions or the target, perhaps ensuring that a lovesick paramour doesn't press his suit, a frightened rival doesn't scream for help or that weapons are not drawn in anger.
-A calmed person is not otherwise mentally affected,affected; Thus, any sort of assault or threatening action still permits the target to defend themselves and even attack, albeit they will do so in a calm and level headedlevel-headed manner.
+A calmed person is not otherwise mentally affected; Thus, any sort of assault or threatening action still permits the target to defend themselves and even attack, albeit they will do so in a calm and level-headed manner.

 ### Chill